What to Do With Your Home After a Divorce?

 Option 3: Keep the house undivided

-You can also choose not to sell the house upon divorce.
-We refer to this as keeping the house in joint ownership.
+You can also choose not to sell the house in the event of a divorce.
+We call this keeping the house in undivided ownership.
 This option can be useful if, for example, you want to keep the children close by, or if one of you temporarily has no income or runs a home-based business.
-In that case, be sure to make clear agreements about how long you will remain joint owners.
+In that case, be sure to make clear agreements about how long you’ll remain joint owners.
 In practice, this is usually a maximum of five years, but you can extend this period.
-Furthermore, you will remain jointly responsible for the costs associated with the home, such as taxes and maintenance.
+Furthermore, you’ll remain jointly responsible for the costs associated with the home, such as taxes and maintenance.
 Clear agreements remain essential in this case.

 Get your home appraised

 Are you planning to sell your home after a divorce?
-If so, it’s important to first determine your home’s value.
-This will give you a clear picture of your available funds and help you avoid any surprises.
-We have the expertise and experience to provide an accurate appraisal of your home.
+If so, it’s important to first know the value of your home.
+This will give you a clear picture of what funds you have available and help you avoid any surprises.
+We have the knowledge and experience to provide an accurate appraisal of your home.
 Would you like to learn more about appraising your property?
-Feel free to contact us for a thorough valuation.
+Feel free to contact us for a thorough appraisal.